Conservation laws in non-inertial frames and non-conservation of energy of relative motion in two-body problem: Summary

 In this approach the indirect acceleration ends up being the same for all objects of the system (which is different from the standard convention adopted in celestial mechanics) and affects the system's dynamics as an external force, leading to instantaneous non-conservation of ${\bf P}$, ${\bf L}$, and $E$.
 This non-conservation has important implications not only for $N$-body systems but also for disc-planet interaction --- gravitational coupling between a massive planet and a fluid disc, as we show in \citet{Rafikov2025}.

-We also demonstrate that the vis-viva integral of the two-body problem, which is classically considered to reflect energy conservation for the relative motion of two gravitating masses, describes energy non-conservation in our interpretation: the total energy associated with the relative motion of two gravitating objects changes due to the work done by the indirect force.
-Thus, the vis-viva integral is only an energy-like integral of motion, and not the true energy (sum of kinetic and potential energies) of relative motion in a two-body system.
+We also demonstrate that the vis-viva integral of the two-body problem, which is classically considered to reflect energy conservation for the relative motion of two gravitating masses, in our interpretation describes energy non-conservation in a non-inertial frame: the total energy associated with the relative motion of two gravitating objects in that frame changes due to the work done by the indirect force.
+Thus, the vis-viva integral is only an energy-like integral of motion in a non-inertial frame attached to one of the objects, and not the true energy (sum of kinetic and potential energies) of relative motion in a two-body system.